wantyapps/shitmovie2/movie2.md

 Spy 1:
         "Sure"

+Spy 1 and 2 search under the tables for people, none are found.
+The camera follows their perspective (i.e., when they lower their head under the table, the camera points at their face and follows their movement.)

 Spy 1 and 2 begin walking towards the computer of English room, whilst creepy music is playing in the background.